-This course traces the social, economic, and political development of world civilizations and the growth of important ideas from ancient times, beginning with Mesopotamia and Egypt, progressing through Greece and Rome, and then focusing on development from the end of the Roman Empire through the mid seventeenth century.
+This course traces the social, economic, and political development of world civilizations and the growth of important ideas from ancient times, beginning with Mesopotamia and Egypt, progressing through Greece and Rome, and then focusing on development from the end of the Roman Empire through the early modern era.
 Not only will students be mastering much historical content, they will also be learning how to ask questions, seek answers, and make arguments like historians.
 Students will engage in a variety of learning methods, including textbook study, primary document exploration, creative writing, group discussions, and other projects.
 My choices for assignments are well-considered and my classes are very lively.
 I do everything I can to overcome the limitations of the ‘virtual divide.’

 World History I: Ancient to Early Modern: Course Meeting Time, Tuesdays, 12:15 to 1:30PM, Eastern Standard Time